 Figure 19.
-Tendency to curved walls, especially in the entrances of modern buildings; The influences of Art Nouveau or the Austro-French Art Deco can be seen in these examples (the Bahar Hotel in front of the A’zam Mosque and the Boulevard Hotel) (Qom, the Sacred Land); However, inspiration from the public space of the European Baroque city can also be considered.
+Tendency to curved walls, especially in the entrances of modern buildings; The influences of Art Nouveau or the Austro-French Art Deco can be seen in these examples (the Bahar Hotel in front of the A’zam Mosque and the Boulevard Hotel) (Source: Qom, the Sacred Land); However, inspiration from the public space of the European Baroque city can also be considered.
 Both examples do not exist now (Qom the sacred land, 171-2)

-The phenomenon of the balcony, which became a common element of the building during the Reza Shah period (Kiyani, 2004), is seen in Qom in three positions: recessed (covered or without roof), consoled and projected and columned (Figures 16, 18, 31 and 33).
-That was while more traditional facades were continued to be built i.e. arched windows or openings, which in more popular works were known as "Lento" and "Semicircle" arches that were common since the Qajar period (Figures 32 to 34).
-In houses and even commercial buildings, the technique of Qomi-push roof construction, which is one of the Qajar innovations, has a great effect on shaping the facade and its extension can be seen until the end of the second Pahlavi period.
-For a more analytical look, a distinction must be made between the two groups of buildings adjacent to the street; Housing and commercial buildings (along with public buildings such as offices and hospitals, etc.).
-Due to the nature of the street planning of the two Pahlavi periods, housing near the main street has always been a dominant use.
-Detailed works on the form of these forcibly extroverted buildings has distinguished them from businesses that are inherently extroverted and other uses along the street.
+The phenomenon of the balcony, which became a common architectural element during the Reza Shah period (Kiyani, 2004), is evident in Qom in three forms: recessed (covered or uncovered), cantilevered (consoled and projected), and columned (Figures 16, 18, 31, and 33).
+At the same time, more traditional façades continued to be constructed, featuring arched windows or openings—commonly referred to in popular works as "Lento" or semicircular arches, a style dating back to the Qajar period (Figures 32–34).

+In both residential and commercial buildings, the Qomi-push roof technique, an innovation from the Qajar era, significantly influenced the shaping of façades, and its use persisted until the end of the second Pahlavi period.
+For a more analytical perspective, it is important to distinguish between two groups of street-adjacent buildings: residential and commercial (including public buildings such as offices and hospitals).
+Due to the street planning patterns of the two Pahlavi periods, housing near main streets often remained the dominant use.
+Detailed analyses of these forcibly extroverted residential buildings reveal how they differ from inherently extroverted commercial and public structures along the street.